induktio/thinker/Readme.md

 * Game binary includes [Scient's patches](Details.md)

 This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.
-[More information](Details.md) about the features and recommended settings.
+[See more information](Details.md) about the features and recommended settings.
+It's strongly recommended to read Details.md as many features provided by the mod are not present in the vanilla game.
 [Discuss here](https://github.com/induktio/thinker/discussions) about anything related to Thinker development.
 Remember also to star and watch the repository to receive notifications about new updates.